USNavalResearchLaboratory/turboWAVE/docs/ref-PIC.rst

 	Installs a general electrostatic field solver.
 Inhomogeneous boundary conditions are imposed using :ref:`Conductor <conductor>` objects.
 Conductor objects may fill either ghost cells or interior cells.
 	The topology of conductor objects is unrestricted.
 However, elliptical solvers have varying restrictions on the complexity of the topology.
+An elliptic solver tool is required.

 	:param block directives: The following directives are supported:

-		.. py:function:: poisson boundary condition coord = ( bc1 , bc2 )

-			:param enum coord: can be ``x``, ``y``, ``z``
-			:param enum bc1: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.
-			:param enum bc2: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.

-		.. py:function:: elliptical solver = slv
+		.. py:function:: get = name

-		 	:param enum slv: can be one of the following:

-				* 1d - Allows variations along any single coordinate axis.
-Coordinate axis can be curvilinear.
-Exterior boundary conditions only.
-Does not support ``open`` boundaries.
-				* iterative - Supports arbitrary coordinates in any dimension.
-No restrictions on topology of boundary conditions.
-Does not support ``open`` boundaries.
-				* facr - Cartesian coordinates, 2D or 3D.
-Supports ``open`` boundaries along z-direction only.
-Conductors affect only the z-boundaries.
-				* eigenmode - Cartesian or cylindrical coordinates, 2D only.
-Supports ``open`` boundaries along z-direction only.
-Conductors affect only the z-boundaries.
+			:param str name: name of a previously defined elliptic solver

 .. _coulomb-solver:
 .. py:function:: new coulomb electromagnetic module { directives }

 	Installs a Coulomb gauge electromagnetic field solver.
 Similar to WAVE field solver, but assumes continuity of sources (no divergence cleaning structure).
 Cartesian coordinates only.
+An elliptic solver tool is required.
+At present only the ``facr`` elliptic solver is recommended.

 	:param block directives: The following directives are supported:

-		.. py:function:: elliptical solver = slv

-			:param enum slv: At present only ``facr`` solver is recommended.

-		.. py:function:: poisson boundary condition z = ( bc1 , bc2 )

-			:param enum bc1: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.
-			:param enum bc2: boundary condition on lower side, can be ``open``, ``dirichlet``, ``neumann``.

 		.. py:function::	dipole center = (x,y,z)